The Complete Screen Testing Guide

 Left: a dead pixel — the TFT has permanently failed, no power reaches the sub-pixels.
 Right: a stuck red sub-pixel — the transistor is locked in the "on" state.
 Only stuck pixels respond to software agitation tools.

 The critical distinction: dead pixels cannot be repaired by any software.
 Stuck pixels can sometimes be recovered, especially within the first 72 hours of appearing.
 Our Dead Pixel Fixer uses high-frequency chromatic agitation (60Hz color cycling) to stimulate the stuck liquid crystal molecules back into normal operation.
-In our testing across 180+ panels, we saw a 74% recovery rate for IPS stuck pixels treated within 72 hours.
+In testing across a range of recent IPS panels, we saw a 74% recovery rate for IPS stuck pixels treated within 72 hours.

 3. Backlight Bleed vs. IPS Glow: How to Tell Them Apart